< Begin >

 The flag format is CTF{XX}.

-You’re provided with 15 CAN messages in the format:
+You’re given 15 CAN messages in the format <checksum><payload>.
+For example:

 74000300